Sir Jim Ratcliffe: Team Ineos owner makes late bid to buy Chelsea

 "We are the only British bid.
 Our motives are simply to try and create a very fine club in London.
 We have no profit motive because we make our money in other ways."

-Chelsea have told the consortium led by Stephen Pagliuca, part-owner of the NBA's Boston Celtics and Serie A's Atalanta, it is not the preferred bidder - leaving Ratcliffe's offer as one of three remaining alongside:
+Chelsea have told the consortium led by Stephen Pagliuca, part-owner of the NBA's Boston Celtics and Serie A's Atalanta, it is not the preferred bidder - leaving Ratcliffe to battle it out with the two other remaining offers:

 Chelsea will still hope to have a new owner in place by the end of May, despite any delays that come from Ratcliffe's late entry into the race for the Stamford Bridge club.